In New York he

 to the microphone.
 The dynamics are very good as is partly the benefit

-result of Andrew Rose's choice of the appropriate needle tip and the
+Disc, but is also the result of Andrew Rose's choice of the appropriate

-fact that he took care of many a minute detail.
+needle tip and the fact that he took care of many a minute detail.

-(which can be 'by-passed' by coombining left and right channel to
+'by-passed' by summing left and right channels).

 Renardy's playing on the Remington discs however is vivid and his